Nerja Streets

 Calle Gloria is a small street between calle Pintada and calle Almirante Ferrandiz (calle Cristo/Post Office street).

-Of interest: El Burro Blanco (nightly Flamenco shows), Warhol (posters etc), Nerja Flor (florist linked to Interflora), Paco Mari (excellent restaurant, garden terrace), Ultramarinos Belen (small supermarket), Bar Okey (Irish bar), Poseidon (Greek restaurant, small terrace), Round Bar (very good tapas), Sevillano (excellent restaurant), Sevillano Bistro, Verano Azul (restaurant).
+Of interest: El Burro Blanco (nightly Flamenco shows), Nerja Flor (florist linked to Interflora), Paco Mari (excellent restaurant, garden terrace), Ultramarinos Belen (small supermarket), El Patio (bar), Poseidon (Greek restaurant, small terrace), Round Bar (very good tapas), Sevillano (excellent restaurant) and Sevillano Bistro (restaurant).

 • Calle Granada